aspose-total/Aspose.Total-Products/total/en/android-java/conversion/excel-to-word/_index.md

 ---
-title: Export EXCEL to WORD in Android or with free Online Converter
+title: Export Excel to Word in Android Apps or with Free Online Converter
-description: Android API to Convert EXCEL to WORD without using Microsoft Word or online.
-Test free EXCEL to DOC online converter quickly before integrating the code.
+description: Android API to Convert Excel to Word without using Microsoft Word or online.
+Test free Excel to DOC online converter quickly before integrating the code.
 url_ignore: /android-java/conversion/excel-to-word/
 family: total
 platformtag: android-java